usenabla-com/www.usenabla.com/app/blog/content/bringing-grc-to-your-firmware.md

 With our deterministic signal foundation proving reliable, we started exploring how to make our analysis output more useful for compliance teams.
 The feedback we received consistently pointed to the same problem: technical vulnerability reports don't map cleanly to regulatory requirements.

 A conversation with a close friend of the company who has extensive GRC engineering experience proved transformative.
-During our discussion about NIST frameworks and firmware auditing requirements, we realized we were solving the wrong problem.
-Organizations don't just need better vulnerability detection – they need vulnerability detection that speaks the language of compliance frameworks.
+During our discussion about NIST guidances and firmware auditing requirements, we realized we were solving the wrong problem.
+Organizations don't just need better vulnerability detection – they need vulnerability detection that speaks the language of published regulatory guidances.

 This insight fundamentally shifted our approach.
 Instead of building a general-purpose binary analysis tool that happened to find security issues, we pivoted to building a compliance-focused tool that uses binary analysis as the foundation for regulatory reporting.

 The key realization was that technical teams and compliance teams operate in completely different worlds.
 Technical teams think in terms of CVEs, attack vectors, and code quality metrics.
 Compliance teams think in terms of controls, evidence packages, and audit readiness.
 Most security tools serve the technical side well but leave compliance teams to manually translate findings into regulatory language.

 We saw an opportunity to bridge this gap through structured documentation that automatically maps technical findings to regulatory requirements.
 OSCAL (Open Security Controls Assessment Language) became the cornerstone of this approach, providing a standardized format that both technical and compliance teams could work with.
-Currently, we cover several controls in [NIST SP 800-193](https://csrc.nist.gov/pubs/sp/800/193/final), with plans to expand across multiple frameworks.
+Currently, we alight with much of the guidance in [NIST SP 800-193](https://csrc.nist.gov/pubs/sp/800/193/final), with plans to expand across multiple published guidances.

 ## We plan to develop a "supercatalog" for firmware controls

-Our long-term roadmap involves a few things, but the key focus we want to address at the moment is the development of a firmware-focused supercatalog that covers various rules and controls from all of these frameworks:
+Our long-term roadmap involves a few things, but the key focus we want to address at the moment is the development of a firmware-focused supercatalog that covers various rules and controls from multiple regulatory guidances:

 ### Current coverage:
 - **NIST SP 800-193** (Partial): Platform firmware resiliency controls